Marketing and artificial intelligence: Artificial neural networks

 An artificial neural network is a form of computer program modeled on the brain and nervous system of humans.
-Neural networks are composed of a series of interconnected processing neurons functioning in unison to achieve certain outcomes.
+Neural networks are composed of a series of interconnected processing neurons that function in unison to achieve certain outcomes.

 Using “human-like trial and error learning methods neural networks detect patterns existing within a data set ignoring data that is not significant while emphasizing the data which is most influential”.

-From a marketing perspective, neural networks are a form of the software tool used to assist in decision making.
-Neural networks are effective in gathering and extracting information from large data sources and have the ability to identify the cause and effect within data.
+From a marketing perspective, neural networks are a form of software tool used to assist in decision making.
+Neural networks are effective in gathering and extracting information from large data sources and have the ability to identify cause and effect within tha data.
 These neural nets through the process of learning, identify relationships and connections between databases.
 Once knowledge has been accumulated, neural networks can be relied on to provide generalizations and can apply past knowledge and learning to a variety of situations.

 Neural networks help fulfill the role of marketing companies through effectively aiding in market segmentation and measurement of performance while reducing costs and improving accuracy.
 Due to their learning ability, flexibility, adaption, and knowledge discovery, neural networks offer many advantages over traditional models.
 Neural networks can be used to assist in pattern classification, forecasting and marketing analysis.